Best Way to Break Your Car Lease Without a Penalty

-The first and most important tip: don’t drive it back to the lot just yet!
-If you return the vehicle to the place you leased it from, not only will you have to pay all of the remaining payments written into the life of the lease: you’ll also have to pay large fees and penalties for bringing it back too soon.
+The first and most important tip: Don’t drive it back to the lot just yet!
+If you return the vehicle to the place you leased it from, not only will you have to pay all of the remaining payments written into the life of the lease: You’ll also have to pay hefty fees and penalties for bringing it back too soon.

-But don’t despair just yet—there are certainly ways to get out of your lease without paying an arm and a leg.
+But don’t despair just yet – there are indeed ways to get out of your lease without paying an arm and a leg.

 Read Your Agreement Carefully

-Even though you hopefully already did this when you first signed the lease, it’s a good idea to read it again with this in mind: is there anything here that penalizes me for ending the contract early?
+Even though you hopefully already did this when you first signed the lease, it’s a good idea to reread it with this in mind: is there anything here that penalizes me for ending the contract early?